DFE-Digital/check-an-early-years-qualification/adr/0024-robots.md

 ## Decision Drivers

-* Government digital service guiance
+* Government digital service guidance
 * Omitting the robots.txt file leads to 404 errors in the logs
 * Straightforward to implement in the public www folder